uahengojr/mongoose-rbac/README.md

 ### Example

 Following is a typical example.
 Let's imagine we are managing a blog with users, preferences, posts and comments.
-First, we'll define our permissions and roles:
+First, we will define our permissions and roles:

 ```javascript
 // permissions.js